¿´Æ¬¿ñÈË

 Boarding

 From a small handful in Years 3 and 4, the number of boarders increases to about 90 per cent by Years 7 and 8.
 New head of boarding and pastoral Jade Vidler, who came from Downe House, is leading the integration of the girls.
-A dedicated girls’ house is currently being developed, but in the meantime, they share the two houses – The Hill, in the main school building, and The Wood, a self-contained house in the grounds – with the boys.
+A dedicated girls’ house is currently being developed, but in the meantime, there are two houses – The Hill, in the main school building, and The Wood, a self-contained house in the grounds (for boys only).
 The single-sex dorms are light and bright, with lovely large bathrooms and super-tidy co-ed common-room spaces.

 Meals are eaten and homework is done in school, so that when pupils get back to their houses, they can relax and unwind with games or maybe a midweek film night.
 It’s a refreshingly screen-free zone (apart from the games console, which the pupils enjoy together) and it’s clear that house staff go above and beyond to take care of their charges.
 Weekends see a full programme of activities – compulsory Saturday school in the upper school and an optional enrichment programme for Years 3 and 4, which 50 per cent of pupils attend.